reinisriekstins/log-stats-frontend-new/readme.md

 - [x] server side validation + make server forward those requests to logs.tf
 - [x] make server retry n amount of times on failure and forward that info to client
 - [x] embed map and time data into the log object on the server
-- [ ] make older logs that use STEAM_ switch to the [ ] steamd ID format
+- [ ] convert the old steam IDs from older logs to steam 3 IDs
 - [ ] create a DB of logs that someone has requested before and make the server query that DB first

 Accordion1:
 - [x] client side validation + add log input value parsing via node url module (see old log-stats-backend)
 - [x] add ajax requests of log input values to server
 - [x] add input state statuses
 - [x] switch font-awesome icons for foundation-icons/ material-design-icons + spin.js (looks better + no spinner wobble)
 - [x] bind ajax results to input state status change,
 - [x] bind refresh button to reemit the change event to resend ajax request
 - [x] bind invalid input value to change input state status to warning